 Easily recognisable with their large, upright ‘bat’ ears and squashed faces, they have very smiley faces that are adorable and can cheer you up instantly.
 They have short, sturdy bodies, and a very short coat, which is very manageable to groom and keep clean.
 They come in several colour variations, including brindle, fawn, and black, with or without white patches.
 French bulldogs typically do not bark often but are fairly loud due to the snorting noises they make, which for many people is part of their charm.
 They are also loud snorers, so be warned!

 French bulldogs don’t eat much food, as they are a smaller breed and require a healthy balanced diet of dog food and the occasional reward-treat.
+You can choose whether to feed your dog wet, dried, or raw food, or you could even opt for water-activated freeze-dried raw food.
+If you are shopping for dog food, you may wish to see if there is a Dr Marty Pets coupon code that you can use for cashback offers on dog food and treats.
 As with any dog, you shouldn’t feed them food from your plate, this can encourage begging behaviour, and human food can be toxic to dogs and lead to obesity.
 Their food bowl should be shallow, as they do not have a long snout.
 Puzzle feeder bowls are popular to encourage slower eating.

 As a popular breed, dog food companies have breed-specific food so your Frenchie can have a diet tailored to suit their nutritional needs.
 If you are looking for the best food for a Frenchie puppy, to avoid health problems, this guide by Bella & Duke can help.
 Bella & Duke are a well-loved and trusted company that makes nutritional natural raw dog food tailored to your dog’s needs, so they are a good option to consider when looking for high-quality dog food.